 What happens now?

-All properties should be managed to a certain standard, regardless of selective licencing.
-Check records to ensure you have everything needed as with a breach, you can be prosecuted or face a civil penalty of £30,000
+All properties should be managed to a certain standard.
+Check records to ensure you have everything needed.
+If breached, you can be prosecuted or face a civil penalty of £30,000

-Every licence must contain certain mandatory conditions and the local authority can include additional conditions.
+Every licence contains mandatory conditions and the local authority can include additional conditions.
 These are:

 - mandatory licence conditions (eg gas safety, electrical appliances and furniture safety, smoke and carbon monoxide detection, tenancy agreements and references)